High-Speed DSL Internet Access

 |I'm planning on changing my local telephone (analog voice) service provider.
 How does that affect my DSL service?

-We're charged $5 to change service providers, which we pass on to you.
+We're charged by Bell to change voice service providers, which we pass on to you.
+At the moment, that charge is $25 + tax

 |I can't get online.
 What do I do?